worldmaking/alicenode_inhabitat/devnotes.md

 # urgency

-stop to have babies

 fs mouse away
 test boot launch

-focus window

-why does alice disappear when fullscreen but not focused?
+focus window: why does alice disappear when fullscreen but not focused?

+why does fungus turn white?

+particles as eggs?
+stop to have babies

 FPS
 - only render projectors at 30fps